Fountain Hill, Pennsylvania

 Fountain Hill is a borough in Lehigh County, Pennsylvania, United States.
 The population of Fountain Hill was 4,832 at the 2020 census, an increase over the figure of 4,597 tabulated in 2010.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+History

+The region which would become Fountain Hill was home to Lenape Indians prior to its acquisition by William Penn for his sons, Thomas, John and Richard in 1681.
+The Penns hired a pioneer, Nicholas Doll, to settle the land, building the first structure there in 1739.
+The deed for the land was passed to several farming families before being sold to the Moravians in newly-established Bethlehem in 1743.
+Moravians owned present-day Fountain Hill for 32 years.
+Over a century after the purchase the area consisted of non-Moravian tenant farmer, the largest of which was a 147-acre farm owned by the Hoffert family.
+The farm house was built in 1755 by Cornelius Weygandt and remains the oldest standing structure in the borough.